 The assignment: Take an old fairy tale and reset it in modern times and in your hometown.

-Elfie, Lucy and Sadie buzzed around the garden, protecting it from unwanted pests.
-They weren’t beautiful like Tinker Bell with her long blond hair, blue eyes, and skinny body.
-They looked more like bumble bees; short, fat and a little frumpy.Read more
+Once upon a time in a far-off land called West Jordan, Utah, there lived three fairies.
+Elfie, Lucy, and Sadie buzzed around the garden, protecting it from unwanted pests.
+They weren’t cute like Tinker Bell with her long blond hair, blue eyes, and skinny Barbie doll shaped body.
+They were short, fat, and frumpy.

 “That ain’t going to happen,” the three fairies mumbled under their breath.

 The queen scoffed at the three sisters and flicked her magic wand.
 She faded into a rainbow-colored cloud and disappeared into thin air.

 “I’m still mad at Henry for taking off to Mesa last winter and leaving us outside in the Utah freezing weather,” Elfie frowned.
 “I froze my butt off.”

 “It looks like you still have a lot of your butt left,” Lucy snickered.

 “You don’t have room to talk!”
 Elfie shouted.

 The summer became fall, and the fall became winter.
 The three fairies decided they would not spend another freezing winter in Utah.
 They hitchhiked on the back of passing geese that were heading south for winter and followed Henry to Mesa.
 The fairies spent the winter in the sunshine and blue skies working on their tans, and staying out of eye contact with Henry.
 They fluttered around the many gardens, and used their magic wands and fairy dust to terrorize hummingbirds, pyxies, and other garden creatures.
 The queen fairy couldn’t do anything to stop them or take away their fairy dust because Mesa was outside her jurisdiction.